A31Nesta/grand/README.md

 # Grand

 A Glorified `rand()`.
-JIT-compiled language to create constraint-based Random Number Generators.
+Expression language to create constraint-based Random Number Generators.

 You can check out the language directly from your browser here:
 https://the.black.observer/#/libraries/grand

 ## Basic Usage:

-Grand evaluates expressions (Grand Expressions) in order to create the generators.
+Grand compiles expressions (Grand Expressions) into fast Random Number Generators.
 These expressions can be ranges that can generate numbers that also follow specific constraints or simply a selection from a list.

 ```rust
 fn main() {